 - Do not leave questions unanswered.

-The Japanese Government will introduce a new Japan tourist eVisa in 2020.
+The Japanese Government is expected to introduce a new Japan tourist eVisa in the near future.
 The Japan eVisa for Filipino citizens will only take a few minutes to apply for online.
 Applicants will need to have a valid passport and a credit or debit card to pay the visa fee.

 Applicants will have to fill out an online form by entering information such as their name, address, date of birth, passport details, and travel plans.
 Travelers must also provide the details of where they plan to stay in Japan.